hcji/ProSAP/ReadMe.md

 ### Document

-The detailed usage is included in the [help document](https://github.com/hcji/TSAnalyst/blob/master/TSAnalyst%20Desktop%20Tutorial.docx)
+The detailed usage is included in the [TSAnalyst website](https://hcji.shinyapps.io/tsanalyst_page/)

 ### Contact